CBIZ

 Qualified Opportunity Zone Incentives

-Sec.
-899 Increase in Tax Rates on Certain Foreign Taxpayers
+Section 899 Increase in Tax Rates on Certain Foreign Taxpayers Nixed

 REIT Subsidiary Asset Test Changes

-The Bill would amend Sec.
-856(c) to increase the limitation on investments in securities of taxable REIT subsidiaries from 20% to 25% for tax years beginning after Dec.
+The OBBBA amends section 856(c) to increase the limitation on investments in securities of taxable REIT subsidiaries from 20% to 25% for tax years beginning after Dec.
 31, 2025.

-The Bill includes an amendment to Sec.
-707(a)(2), which deals with disguised payments to partners for services and disguised sales of partnerships.
-The amendment, added after passage of the Bill by the Rules Committee, just prior to passage by the full House, specifies that the statute is applicable “Except as provided by the Secretary”.
-Previously, Sec.
-707(a)(2) required “Under regulations prescribed by the Secretary”; however, finalized regulations have never been issued.
+The OBBBA includes an amendment to section 707(a)(2), which deals with disguised fees for services and disguised sales of property and partnership interests.
+The amendment specifies that the statute is applicable “except as provided by the Secretary”.
+Previously, section 707(a)(2) operated “under regulations prescribed by the Secretary;” however, finalized regulations for disguised sales of partnership interests have never been issued.
+This change could broaden the IRS’s authority in recharacterizing certain partner transactions, and managers should closely monitor deal structuring.

 Provisions Impacting Portfolio Companies